bbeeken/PDIMCPServer/README.md

 Chat generation can also be tuned with:
 `OLLAMA_TEMPERATURE` (0-1), `OLLAMA_TOP_P`, and `OLLAMA_TOP_K`.

+The frontend automatically converts JSON lists from tool outputs into tables.
-The frontend also includes options for viewing charts and exporting data:
+It also includes options for viewing charts and exporting data:

 - **Graphing** – Result tables can be displayed as bar or line graphs.
   Use the graph toggle to switch between tabular and visual views.